- Uveal Melanoma Guideline

 Professor Martin Underwood, Chair of the NICE Accreditation Advisory Committee said: ‘I am delighted to congratulate the Uveal Melanoma Guideline Development Group for this accreditation.
 I commend the group on their high level of patient involvement during guideline development.
 It is very pleasing to see a small specialist guideline producer embrace the NICE Accreditation Programme; a programme that can help them ensure that the information they produce is as good as it can possibly be.’

-Dr Paul Nathan, who led the guideline development group, said: ‘This was an intricate and lengthy process which has resulted in the first set of clinical guidelines for this disease in the UK.
+Dr Paul Nathan, who led the guideline development group, said: ‘This was an intricate and lengthy process which has resulted in the first set of clinical recommendations for this disease in the UK.
 We invited comments from professionals and the public in mid-2014 by means of a consultation process and are now delighted to have received the accolade of formal accreditation following an exhaustive evaluation by NICE.

 ‘I am grateful to all those who contributed; in particular, the Uveal Melanoma Guideline Development Group, consisting of eminent professionals involved in delivering care to uveal melanoma patients, who gave their time unstintingly and free of charge.